Frequently asked questions

 At Homes for Homes, we are not builders.
 We raise funds to increase the supply of social and affordable housing.
-The funds we raise will be granted to experienced housing providers through a tender process.
+The funds we raise will be granted to experienced housing providers through a grant round process.
 Our expert, industry-based advisory groups will advise what is the greatest housing need and will assess funding applications.
 Donations made to Homes for Homes are reinvested back into the state where they were raised in the first place.

 How much funding has Homes for Homes granted so far?

 Who benefits from Homes for Homes?